Insights

 Work exhaustion isn’t a one-shift problem.
 Research shows it follows you home — to dinner, through the evening, into sleep.
 Studies across industries find that two in three professionals report fatigue levels that go well beyond normal tiredness.

-Why breathing works for burnout
+Why breathing can help during burnout moments

 The 5 techniques: a practical protocol from morning to evening